9 Thoughts About the Future of Marketing

 More brands have started to appreciate the power of cooperation with influencers and more often engage opinion leaders in their campaigns and general marketing communication.
 They see the potential of such actions as they do bring measurable results.

-There are plenty of ways to involve popular people into your marketing communication.
-You can simply find influencers who are potentially interested in your company or its value proposition with the Internet monitoring.
+There are plenty of ways to involve popular people in your marketing communication.
+You can simply find influencers who are potentially interested in your company or its value proposition with Internet monitoring.
 Naturally, they have to resonate with your brand and your audience.
 Then you can, for example, shoot an ad featuring a famous person or engage a blogger or vlogger in content creation.
 There are many options and its up to your creativity how it would look like.

 Emirates Airlines for instance made a commercial featuring Jennifer Aniston.